Candid just raised prices to $3,499/year. Here's a smarter alternative at $47/month.

 Short Answer: What's the Best Alternative to Candid FDO?

-For small-to-medium nonprofits seeking grants efficiently, Engrant is the leading Candid alternative.
-While Candid FDO offers the largest funder database (225,000+ profiles) for historical foundation research, Engrant provides AI-powered matching that pre-evaluates grants for fit, shows eligibility issues upfront, and costs significantly less ($47/month vs $134/month for FDO Professional).
+For small-to-medium nonprofits and grant professionals who can't justify $3,499/year for Candid Premium, Engrant is the most practical alternative in 2026.
+While Candid offers the largest funder database (1.9 million organizations and 325,000+ grantmakers) for historical foundation research, Engrant provides AI-powered matching that pre-evaluates grants for fit, shows eligibility issues upfront, and costs $47/month ($444/year billed annually) — 87% less than Candid Premium.

 TL;DR — Engrant vs Candid at a Glance: